-- Patients should have an HCV RNA level assessed at week 4 of treatment. - If the HCV RNA is quantifiable at week 4 or at any time point thereafter, reassess HCV RNA in 2-4 weeks.
-If the repeated HCV RNA increases (i.e., >1 log10 IU/mL from nadir), discontinuation of all treatment should be strongly considered. - HCV RNA levels should be assessed at least 12 weeks after completion of treatment to determine whether SVR was achieved. - Patients receiving EBR/GZR should have hepatic function test performed after 8 weeks of treatment (and after 12 weeks of treatment for patients who receive 16 weeks of EBR/GZR+RBV).
+- Checking HCV RNA level at week 4 of treatment to assess for medication adherence is optional. - HCV RNA levels should be assessed at least 12 weeks after completion of treatment to determine whether SVR was achieved. - Patients receiving EBR/GZR should have hepatic function test performed after 8 weeks of treatment (and after 12 weeks of treatment for patients who receive 16 weeks of EBR/GZR+RBV). - Patients receiving RBV should have serial hemoglobin monitoring and RBV doses should be adjusted accordingly. - Patients with diabetes should be instructed to monitor blood glucose levels and symptoms of hypoglycemia during and post-DAA therapy; insulin doses should be adjusted accordingly.